 Informal Workshops on Early Stage Project Work

-Funded by the NHLF via a Resilient Heritage Grant, these workshops aimed to support volunteer led groups, working to save and re-use heritage buildings.
-The informal workshops focused on the abundance of work required at the very earliest stages, often before a new use has even been identified.
+Funded by the NLHF (National Lottery Heritage Fund) via a Resilient Heritage Grant, these workshops aimed to support volunteer led groups, working to save and re-use heritage buildings.
+The informal workshops focussed on the abundance of work required at the very early stages, often before a new use has even been identified.

 Each session lasted for 2hrs and was led by representatives from HOLTOP and other professionals from the heritage sector.
 They covered a range of topics from asset transfer and partnerships; writing briefs; interviewing a professional team; and securing funds from private sources.
 They provided an overview of early stage project work, drawing on experience of active projects and expert knowledge.